Nurses Narratives Sister Mabel Isabel Brown (part 1)

 "A helpless nightshirt" indeed it

-was "helpless" We laughed till we
+was "Helpless" We laughed till we

 cried, but we guessed the loving

-[sypatic?] hands that had made
+sypathic hands that had made

-it.
-About a week before the 26th
+it, About a week before the 26th

 April we got our first large order

-750 shirts & sock for a regiment
+750 shirts & sock for a regment

-then on it was to Gallipoli -
+then on it way to Gallipoli -

 After about the first week of fighting